AwesomesauceLabs/piglet-manual/index.md

 Bugfixes:

-* Fix URP shader compile error in Unity 2020.2.0b14+
+* Fix URPZWrite shader compile error in Unity 2020.2.0b14+ ("invalid conditional expression")
-* Split URP shaders into URP-Shaders-2019.3.unitypackage and URP-Shaders-2020.2.unitypackage, based on Unity version
+* URP projects now need to install either URP-Shaders-2019.3.unitypackage and URP-Shaders-2020.2.unitypackage, based on Unity version

+Documentation:

+* New manual sections for animation
+* Manual is now included with Piglet in HTML format, rather than PDF (automated HTML -> PDF conversion was very error-prone)
+* Moved Changelog into manual, so prospective Piglet customers can read it
+* Nicer manual formatting with `pandoc` and `classless.css`

 ## Release 1.0.4 (2020-09-28)